SOsintOps/Argos/README.md

 6) IF you want to download a few additional tools from [Michael Bazzell's website](https://inteltechniques.com/osintbook/) replace PASSWORD  with the current website's area password within the ```setup.sh``` script.

 ## TO DO
-- Setup an OSInt custom Browser.
+- Set-up an OSInt custom Browser.
-- Edit .bash_profile
 - Add more functionality to the existing bash shortcuts, such as predefined spiderfoot searches or RiskIQ CLI.
 - VMware tools installation.
 - set osint report templates as libreoffice's templates.